 - the tumour cannot be completely removed by a local excision, and involves structures in the anus or rectum that may cause a loss of bowel control (incontinence).

-Being told you need a stoma can be distressing, but most people find they get used to the stoma over time.
+Being told you need a stoma can be distressing.
+Most people find they get used to the stoma over time.
 You will get support and advice from a stoma nurse in your hospital.
-We have more information about living with a colostomy.